 THE COUNCIL WILL REQUIRE THAT DEVELOPMENTS ONLY ACCESS ONTO ROADS WHICH ARE SUITABLE FOR THE TYPE AND VOLUME OF TRAFFIC THEY ARE ESTIMATED TO GENERATE.
+Clause A moved to Transport Section, policy T3; clause B moved to Transport Section, policy T2.

-2.26 While it is essential that significant new developments are easily reached by public transport, access by motor vehicles will be necessary too.
+- 2.26 While it is essential that significant new developments are easily reached by public transport, access by motor vehicles will be necessary too.
 Therefore access by both private cars and more sustainable forms of transport will need to be assessed in line with the Local Transport Plan's objectives for road safety, sustainable travel and social inclusion.

-- 2.27 Proposals for development near trunk roads will be subject to the Highways Agency's access restrictions and reviewed by the local highway authority.
-Certain roads under the jurisdiction of the local highway authority are prioritised to handle through traffic and enable the efficient movement of goods and people whereas local roads in residential and other sensitive areas are to be protected from traffic that may adversely affect road safety, the local environment, and residents' appreciation of their surroundings. - 2.28 Applications for developments with significant transport implications must be supported by a transport assessment (see policy T2.2).
+Moved to Transport Section, paragraph 4.37. - 2.27 Proposals for development near trunk roads will be subject to the Highways Agency's access restrictions and reviewed by the local highway authority.
+Certain roads under the jurisdiction of the local highway authority are prioritised to handle through traffic and enable the efficient movement of goods and people whereas local roads in residential and other sensitive areas are to be protected from traffic that may adversely affect road safety, the local environment, and residents' appreciation of their surroundings.
+Moved to Transport Section, paragraph 4.38. - 2.28 Applications for developments with significant transport implications must be supported by a transport assessment (see policy T2.2).